mfdickerson/web-crawler/README.md

 ## 🐳 Docker

-You can run the web crawler in a containerized environment using Docker.
+You can also run the web crawler in a containerized environment using Docker.

 ### 🏗️ Build the Docker Image